This post may contain affiliate links. Please see our disclosure here for more information.

+Today I am so excited to share this free printable blog planner with you!
 If you’re anything like me, you have had stretches in your blogging journey that have been overwhelming and unfocused.
-I can alway feel when one of these phases is coming on because I suddenly don’t want to open my computer or look at my phone.
+I can always feel when one of these phases is coming on because I suddenly don’t want to open my computer or look at my phone.
 I’ve found that my most effective strategy to stop Blogger Burnout before it takes hold is to stop, reassess, and formulate a plan.

-When it comes to list making and editorial planning, I’ve long stood by my love of an old fashioned pen(cil) and paper.
+When it comes to list making and editorial planning, I’ve long stood by my love of an old-fashioned pen(cil) and paper.
 I have designed and shared or sold several versions of printable planners, tweaking as I go to make sure it’s versatile enough to meet a vast array of blogging needs- as well as my own.
 This free version contains 10 printables that can be used in a variety of ways to help you get your blog on track!

-Monthly Option #1- Two page spread
+Monthly Option No. 1- Two-page spread

 This is the option I chose.
 I’ve heard a great tip that it can be used in tandem with mini post-it notes to organize your planned posts, and move things around if there are any changes.

-Monthly Option #2- One page
+Monthly Option No. 2- One page (not pictured)

-I know a lot of people prefer to save room in their planner, so I created this single page calendar.
+I know a lot of people prefer to save room in their planner, so I created a single page calendar.
 (Fun hint- even if you don’t want to use this in your blog planner- it would make a great cleaning schedule template!)

 This version of the planner has been updated with a little YouTube bubble.
 I haven’t quite worked up the nerve to post my first video yet (although I do have one planned to share how I use this exact planner!), but the blogging guru fortune-tellers are saying that it is the future.
-For those of you who have taken that step, I thought it would be helpful to have a little bubble to check!
+For those of you who have taken that leap, I thought it would be helpful to have a little bubble to check!

 2 Checklist Templates

 Have you caught on to my love of bubbles instead of checkboxes?
-I’m a child of the 90s- I think the ridiculous number of standardized tests I completed in my school career gave me a permanent feeling of accomplishment from filling in bubbles.
+I’m a child of the 90s.
+I think the ridiculous number of standardized tests I completed in my school career gave me a permanent feeling of accomplishment from filling in bubbles.
 Seeing that lead-filled bubble… then and only then do I feel like I’ve completed a task!
 Please tell me I’m not alone!
 Haha!
 Anyway, these checklists can be used for anything you want- goals, tasks, projects… you name it!

 Use this as a budget tracker, stats/analytics tracker, etc. Again- it’s a blank slate!

-Another page to “brain dump” and get the creative juices flowing!
+A simple lined page to “brain dump” and get the creative juices flowing!